 Bacterial – Bacterial grapevine diseases are also common in the plants.
 Where vines are growing in an orchard situation, the disease can be devastating as it passes from vine to vine.
 The home gardener is unlikely to experience this type of widespread damage.
 Crown gall disease in grapevines affects the roots and lower stems.
 The disease causes black galls and requires soil fumigation or solarization to kill the bacteria.

 The sweet, succulent fruit is a magnet for rodents, insects and especially birds.
 Bird nets can help protect the fruit from complete annihilation.

 Boring insects can seriously harm the health of your grapevine as well.
 Treating grapevine problems of this sort usually requires a pesticide registered for use on edible plants.
 Sevin is one recommended by the Texas A & M Agriculture department.

 How to Take Care of Grapevine Issues

 Treating grapevine problems starts with identification of the problem.
-There are so many potential pests and grapevine diseases that it might be helpful to collect a leaf or twig sample and take it into your county extension office for identification.
+There are so many potential pests and grapevine diseases that it might be helpful to collect a leaf or twig sample and take it into your county Extension office for identification.

-Once you know what you are dealing with, it is easier to decide how to proceed.
+Once you know what you are dealing with, it’s easier to decide how to proceed.
 Consider the difference between organic and inorganic.
 Organic fungicides and insecticides will be the choice for a natural gardener.
 Inorganic treatments are effective and the common choice for large-scale producers or gardeners that just want the job done.